trallard/BAD_days/Day2/dimensionality ReductionR.md

 We will use the `prcomp` function.

-* If we work with standardized data (mean 0 std 1) we need to calculate the principal components through correlation matrix.
+* If we work with standardized data (mean 0 std 1) we need to calculate the principal components through the correlation matrix.

 * If we work with raw data we need to calculate the principal components through the covariance matrix.